AbhishekG-1plus/AreYouWorking/README.md

 # Future scope of the project:
 The current model doesnt ditinguish between a photo and real person and thus can be easily fooled.
 It can be resolved mostly by implementing a full body detection algorithm.
+Apart from that there are some bugs(logical erros) which I couldnt resolve due to less time available while making this project.